Dorothy Allison: Personal life and death

 Allison at the 2008 Brooklyn Book Festival.

 Allison later lived in Guerneville, California, calling herself a "happily born-again Californian".
-She lived with Alix Layman, her partner of more than 30 years, and with her son, Wolf Michael.
-California is also the setting of her third novel, She Who, which speaks about the lives of 3 women trying to figure out how to live in the aftermath of personal violence.
+She lived with Alix Layman, her partner, and with her son, Wolf Michael.
+California is the setting of her third novel, She Who (unpublished and unfinished), which speaks about the lives of three women trying to figure out how to live in the aftermath of personal violence.

-Layman died in 2024.
-Allison died of cancer at the age of 75 at her home on November 6, 2024.
+Layman died in 2022.
+Allison died of cancer on November 6, 2024.
 Her death was announced by the Frances Goldin Literary Agency, which represented her.